bbaserdem/NixCats/Readme.md

 This flake is a configuration of the [**nixCats**](https://github.com/BirdeeHub/nixCats-nvim) framework.

+# Todo

+Just items to do later once config is stable

+- [ ] Do catppuccin integrations
+- [ ] Find alternative to catppuccin for gruvbox

 # Workflow

 Either use the provided packages (default is `nixCats-full` for now).